Discover How People Use ArtCorgi in Awesome Ways

 Malcolm had canvas prints of the final commission mounted on matboard that he gave to each professor, thanking them for the excellent readings, class discussions, projects, and office hours advice.

-Patrick commissioned a convenient portrait of his kids
+Nate commissioned a gorgeous portrait of his family

 A Classic, Simple Style

-Though ArtCorgi offers a lot of highly stylized, colorful, and bold art, Patrick chose a simple, timeless style by Joseph Lee– something every member of his family would enjoy.
+Though ArtCorgi offers a lot of highly stylized, colorful, and bold art, Nate chose a beautiful, timeless style by Megan Crow – something every member of his family would enjoy.

 Dropping Difficult Photo Sessions

 Getting a family portrait in which everyone is smiling is not easy- especially when kids are involved!
-Patrick simply submitted separate reference photos of each smiling child.
+Nate simply submitted photos of each one and Megan created a heartwarming portrait featuring them all!

 One Commission, Multiple Uses